poshjosh/rate-limiter-web-core/README.md

 @Path("/api")
 class GreetingResource {

-  // Only 99 calls to this path is allowed per minute
+  // Only 99 calls to this path is allowed per second
+  @Rate(99)
   @GET
   @Path("/greet")
   @Produces("text/plan")